urbanhire/hiring/Software Engineer/README.md

 ## The Challenge

 ### What You'll need to build
-* You'll need to build a scraper, that will scrape [https://www.linkedin.com/jobs/view-all](https://www.linkedin.com/jobs/view-all) and store them in a database (e.g [Linkedin Jobs](https://www.linkedin.com/jobs/view-all) ) we prefer you use **MongoDB** as database since we used it right now.
+* You'll need to build a scraper, that will scrape this [website](https://www.karirpad.com/lowongan/kerja/semuanya) and store them in a database (e.g [Linkedin Jobs](https://www.linkedin.com/jobs/view-all) ) we prefer you use **MongoDB** as database since we used it right now, and please use [Mongoose](http://mongoosejs.com/) as ODM for your MongoDB
-* You will then need to provide an endpoint using [ExpressJS](http://expressjs.com) to provide list jobs, details jobs.
+* You will then need to provide an API or end-point using [ExpressJS](http://expressjs.com) or  [Fastify](https://www.fastify.io/) Framework to provide list jobs, details jobs.
-* Using a job id There should be an endpoint for to show us the jobs information.
+* `jobSlug` or `jobId` There should be an uniq filed to show us the jobs information with API end-points

 ### Bits and Pieces to take note of

 #### Scraper

-* the scraper can be written in any language (Bonus points for being written in javascript! :D)
+* the scraper can be written in any language (Bonus points for being written in nodejs! :D)
 * the scraper should store -
 	* Job Name
 	* Company Company
 	* Company Logo
 	* Job Location
+	* Job Function
+	* Job Industry
-	* All Job information provided,
+	* All Job information provided by the site, as much as possible

 #### API